cosmos/ibc/spec/ics-018-relayer-algorithms/README.md

 `pendingDatagrams` calculates the set of all valid datagrams to be relayed from one chain to another based on the state of both chains.
 The relayer must possess prior knowledge of what subset of the IBC protocol is implemented by the blockchains in the set for which they are relaying (e.g. by reading the source code).
 An example is defined below.

 `submitDatagram` is a procedure defined per-chain (submitting a transaction of some sort).
+Datagrams can be submitted individually as single transactions or atomically as a single transaction if the chain supports it.

+`relay` is called by the relayer every so often — no more frequently than once per block on either chain, and possibly less frequently, according to how often the relayer wishes to relay.

+Different relayers may relay between different chains — as long as each pair of chains has at least one correct & live relayer and the chains remain live, all packets flowing between chains in the network will eventually be relayed.

 ```typescript
 function relay(C: Set<Chain>) {